This post was first published in March 2019 but has been updated in September 2019 with the most recent information things to do in Oaxaca

 Mitla

-Another famous archaeological site, Mitla is arguably just as important to the history of Oaxaca and the Zapotec people as Monte Alban.
+Another famous archaeological site, Mitla, is arguably just as important to the history of Oaxaca and the Zapotec people as Monte Alban.
 It is best known for the beautifully complex mosaic work that can be found all over the site, including on buildings, gravestones, and plazas.
 If you’re particularly interested in history, this is one of the best things to do in Oaxaca.

 Yagul

-Although comparatively small, the Yagul archaeological site is best known for its famous ball court and cliff paintings in addition to its Zapotec ruins.
+Although comparatively small, the Yagul archaeological site is best known for its famous ball court and cliff paintings, in addition to its Zapotec ruins.

-Take a Day Trip to Hierve el Agua
+Take A Day Trip

 Often described as natural infinity pools, Hierve el Agua is one of the most popular Oaxaca tours for a good reason.
 The mineral pools spill over the side of the cliff, creating gigantic cascades.
 However, unlike normal waterfalls, these waters are completely petrified due to the intense mineral concentration.
 It is truly a strange and special sight to see.

-Hierve el Agua is a great attraction to visit along with Mitla as the two are only 40 minutes away from each other.
+Hierve el Agua is a great attraction to visit along with Mitla, as the two are only 40 minutes away from each other.

-Attend a Festival
+Attend A Festival

 With so much fantastic culture, including music, dance, art, and food, it’s no wonder Mexico hosts so many exciting festivals.
 While it would take another whole article to mention them all, here are two that stand out that you can celebrate in Oaxaca.